 According to some estimates, up to 70% of successful people have experienced imposter syndrome, and it doesn’t tend to go away with more experience.
 On the contrary, the more senior someone is, the more they are likely to suffer from it.
 Successful CEOs, authors and celebrities have all come forward with their stories.
 Even Sheryl Sandberg, COO of Facebook, bestselling author, admits that “there are days I wake up feeling like a fraud.”

 Imposter syndrome can affect both women and men equally, however, it tends to be more common in environments where individuals feel like they are the “only one”: for example, women in tech, which still tends to be a largely male-dominated industry.
 We also tend to see differences in how each gender responds to it.

-If you’ve felt this way, start off by recognizing that you are doing something right.
+If you’ve felt this way, start off by recognising that you are doing something right.
 Real frauds don’t suffer from imposter syndrome.
-It’s important to recognize your response to it and put strategies in place to overcome it.
+It’s important to recognise your response to it and put strategies in place to overcome it.

 Strategies to Overcome Imposter Syndrome